 For a while, no one said anything, coming to terms with the sudden, unexpected violence.
 Redflare took the time to get his first good look at the woman in the suit across the table.
 Ashlyn Dumont looked just the same as in her picture: slender-bodied, with long, ash-blonde hair worn in a single thick braid down her back and iron-gray eyes that while blurred with confusion now Redflare could easily imagine settling into a gaze as cold and stern as a winter sky.
 The slim leather handbag she carried no doubt contained data--papers, chips, or some other information, the kind of thing she dealt with as a project manager for Sarranas Development Enterprises--data that would be immensely useful in starting up for a new employer.

 Dumont was on the inside of the booth, against the wall.
 Isis had the outside seat, which put her between the corporate defector and any threats but also kept Dumont from jumping up and making a break for it.
 Isis wanted answers and Redflare doubted they'd be leaving until she got some--the missing Kemet was her twin brother.
 They shared their mahogany-brown skin, bright red hair and eyes, and their attractive, sleek facial features, but Isis was most definitely female.
-Her snug while leather unisuit and flat heeled long boots showed off that fact quite plainly.
+Her snug white leather unisuit and flat heeled long boots showed off that fact quite plainly.

 Both women were looking at Redflare, curious about the brawl that wasn't supposed to have happened and the missing transportation.
 Dumont, though, was doing something else, sizing him up the way she'd no doubt done to Isis and the tall, handsome, lean-muscled Dace on the train.
 He wondered if his white T-shirt, faded jeans, and denim vest (layered with light carbon-fiber armor) gave her any insights into the man under the clothes.

 Then again, she was probably more interested in the fact that he wasn't openly carrying a weapon.
 That was the sort of question people asked about a bodyguard.
-In fact, he did have a gun, a small Inverness YZ-6 holdout poisonshot, but unlike Dace his main fighting skills lay in the use of techniques.
+In fact, he did have a gun: a small Inverness YZ-6 holdout poisonshot.
+But unlike Dace his main fighting skills lay in the use of techniques.

 "Redflare," Isis asked, "where is my brother?
 He was supposed to meet us with the van when we left the Metro-Link station."
 People hearing Isis speak for the first time tended to be caught off-guard.
 She looked sensual and brazen, the stereotypical "hunter babe," the slinky sidekick of a holovid hero.
 She spoke, though, with the accent and educated vocabulary of a scientist or university professor.
 Redflare suspected she got a kick out of jarring people's complacency with the contrast.